benpolinsky/bp_custom_fields/README.md

-This doc is getting crazy.
-Clean it up and add specs for AbstractResources before you go on.

 Top priority (from el's site)

-- finder methods (add singular versions (first))
-  -  I have to revisit naming/searching conventions as well and validate uniqueness or add prefix
 - allow fields to figure out their group if they are a child.
 - wysiwyg editor has a max height and does not scroll.
 - fill out crud for active resources
 - helper for displaying abstract pages in admin nav
 - still wondering about that carrierwave bug...